 For you must be stuffed and my customers filled!

-Again, at first it seems like “dilly” is just fun to say, or it could mean something like “hurry up,” but Etymology Online says that “dilly” is also a nursery word for “duck,” so it seems most likely that Mrs. Bond or her companion are calling the ducks to come and be killed.
+Again, at first it seems like “dilly” is just fun to say, or it could mean something like “hurry up,” but Online Etymology Dictionary says that “dilly” is also a nursery word for “duck,” so it seems most likely that Mrs. Bond or her companion are calling the ducks to come and be killed.

 One caveat about the dates is that the nursery rhyme could have been passed down orally for a long time before it was written down, so the 1830 date could be misleading.